devtron-labs/devtron/docs/FAQs/devtron-troubleshoot.md

 ```
 #### 11. If you have restricted devtron-service to be accessible on certain IPs only and SSO login isn’t working

-Here you have to `Allow the IP of nat-gateway itself too`.
+Whitelist the NAT-gateway IPs of the cluster (There can be multiple NAT-gateways if your cluster is multi-AZ)

 #### 12. If CPU metrics are not showing but memory metrics are visible in graphs.

 Do the following:-

 1. Go to Grafana and Login with the credentials.
-2. Edit the CPU graph and remove image!=”” from the query.
+2. Edit the CPU graphs and remove `image!=””` from the query.
 3. Save the dashboard.

-Now it’ll work
+CPU metrics should start showing up in a while.

 #### 13. If user not able to upload a file more than specific size.